tamtamu-spring/Veterinary-web-project-with-Spring-Boot/README.md

 spring.datasource.password =
 ```
 - Then you can run this project on eclipse.
-- Your database's table can create regularly After writing on application.properties file
+- Your database's table can create regularly After writing on application.properties file.
+- After running this project, you can change setting ` spring.jpa.hibernate.ddl-auto=update` on application properties file.
 - because this project contain devtools for `Automatic reload` throug devtools.
 - Let's start using this project.
 #### Using Tools & Technologies